-FUSE PANEL
+FUSE OR CIRCUIT BREAKER PANEL

-The fuse panel is mounted on the right-hand side of the power converter.
+The fuse or breaker panel is mounted on the right-hand side of the power converter.

 The fuse panel accepts only blade type plug-in fuses.
 Always replace fuses with those of the same amperage rating.